isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-freeze-roaches-to-death.markdown

----
+ï»¿---
+date: '2025-05-19T00:00:00+00:00'
+lastmod: '2025-05-19T00:00:00+03:00'
 author: Isaac
 layout: post
 title: Can I Freeze Roaches to Death?
 Cold Treatment?
-$12025-05-19T00:00:00+00:00
 categories:
 - Guide
 - Roaches
 tags: []
 slug: /freeze-roaches-to-death/
-$12025-05-19T00:00:00+03:00
 ---

 [Cockroaches](https://en.wikipedia.org/wiki/Cockroach)
 are unwelcome visitors in our homes - these
 [ear mites will even attack humans](https://pestpolicy.com/can-humans-get-ear-mites-from-dogs/) .
 Majority of roaches hibernate during winter to maintain their warmth.
 But, some remain active and get into our homes.
 **But can I freeze roaches to death?
 Yes.
 While this may sound like a lame suggestion, its a low-risk control tactic that wont cost you a dime.
 Why?
-Cockroaches die when temperatures fall to a certain level.  **
+Cockroaches die when temperatures fall to a certain level.Â Â **
-## **Details: Can I Freeze Roaches to Death? **
+## **Details: Can I Freeze Roaches to Death?Â **
 Roaches prefer temperatures between 25-30 degrees Celsius.
 When they fall below this level, the roaches will move to a warmer place.
 This explains why infestations are high in spring and summer.

 Although roaches are cold-blooded, they cant make the transition from room temperature to an extremely cold environment in a matter of seconds.
 Also, you can consider the